kedich22/Thermal-Sentinel/README.md

 - [ ] Add image mosiacking to display larger areas
 - [ ] Add Burnscar visualization for burnfires
 - [ ] Make a version for burnfires
+- [ ] Add the information while selecting images about the cloud cover in the AOI